yaronf/I-D/STAR/draft-ietf-acme-star.md

 ## Termination
 {: #proto-termination}

-The IO may request early termination of the STAR certificate by including the Order ID in a certificate termination request to the ACME interface, defined below.
+The IdO may request early termination of the STAR certificate by POSTing a termination request to the order URL, as described in {{protocol-details-canceling}}.
 After the CA receives and verifies the request, it shall:

 - Cancel the automatic renewal process for the STAR certificate;